 To sort through the maze of advertisements, sales pitches and information about supplements, we need to be educated consumers.

 Supplements in the United States are regulated in a limited way by the FDA.

 Unlike prescription and over-the-counter drugs, supplements are not subjected to rigorous study and standards before they are allowed on the market.
-Once on the market, however, the FDA has the authority to monitor their safety and issue warnings or remove products.
-As of 2010, all manufacturers are expected to follow “good manufacturing practices” (GMPs) in an effort to ensure better consistency and quality (although enforcement is difficult).
-Prior to these new standards, studies showed wide variations in concentrations of active ingredients and there were too many cases of contaminants.
+Once on the market, however, the FDA has the authority to monitor their safety and issue warnings or remove products, but this process can take months to years.
+Manufacturers are expected to follow “good manufacturing practices” (GMPs) in an effort to ensure better consistency and quality, but enforcement is difficult.
+To this point, studies have discovered wide variations in the concentrations of active ingredients in some supplements.
+Potentially dangerous contaminants have also been detected at times.

 Beware of false and exaggerated claims.